/**

 * Capitalize First Letter

-* @param {String} string String to capitolize
+* @param {String} string String to capitalize

 * @returns {String}